 When the picnic is over, it is time to pack up for the trip home.
 The good news for the horse is that his packs should be lighter.
 Because of the weight difference, be sure to re-secure all packs and bags to the saddle and make sure they are balanced properly.

 After returning from the picnic, be sure to cool out your horse.
-With cold-water sponge his legs, back, girth area, between his legs, and where the headstall of the bridle lies before putting him back in his stall or into the trailer.
+Using cool water, sponge his legs, back, girth area, between his legs, and where the headstall of the bridle lies, before putting him back in his stall or into the trailer.
 Cooling these areas will help prevent stiffness and soreness.
 Be sure to give him a treat and a pet to say “thank you” for a great picnic trail ride together!

 Until then, follow your dreams…

 Lynn’s Training Tip…